mgarutti/tui-qa-challenge/README.md

 Your task is to perform a thorough quality assurance assessment on the provided code.
 This includes but is not limited to:

 1. **Identifying Flaws**: Look for any bugs, errors, or issues within the code.
 This could be anything from flow errors to logical flaws.
+Your list should also contain a proper prioritization.

 2. **Security Concerns**: Assess the code for potential security vulnerabilities.
 Consider aspects such as data validation, error handling, and secure communication with the downstream service.